5 Reasons You MUST Have Isopropyl Alcohol in Your House

 - Can’t get those windows clean?
 Isopropyl Alcohol 100% will do the trick, spray and wipe and it comes up clean and streak-free.
-Just like the use for stainless steel, Isopropyl Alcohol 100% leaves no smudges!
+Just like with stainless steel, Isopropyl Alcohol 100% leaves no smudges!

 - Removes mould from blinds - to kill unwanted bacteria and germs, leaving the blinds sparkly new.
 You can also remove sticky residue like sap or chewing gum from surfaces and hands.
-Killing mould we most recommend Isopropyl Alcohol 100%.
+For killing and removing mould, we most recommend Isopropyl Alcohol 100%.

-Now this is only the start of the uses of Isopropyl Alcohol, we learn new uses from our customers everyday but these are the most popular.
+Now, this is only the start of the uses of Isopropyl Alcohol, we learn new uses from our customers every day but these are among the most popular.
 If you are wondering if you can use Isopropyl Alcohol for a specific use, not a problem we are here to help.
 Give us a call on 02 4722 5060 or email us with your query at email@example.com

 If you are trying to decide between Isopropyl Alcohol 100%, Isoropyl Alcohol 99%, or Isoropyl Alcohol 70%...check it out here.